Celebrex

 CELEBREX use is not recommended in pregnancy unless your doctor considers it essential.
 If you are taking CELEBREX while pregnant, you may need to be closely monitored by your doctor.
 Discuss any questions you may have with your doctor.

+Talk to your doctor if you are breastfeeding or intend to breastfeed.
 Small amounts of celecoxib passes into breast milk, therefore taking CELEBREX during breast-feeding should be discussed with your doctor.

 3. What if I am taking other medicines?